Handmade Column

 Q.1

-Is it OK to burn the plastic immediately after drawing on it?
+Can I bake the shrink plastic immediately after drawing on it?

 A.1